 Neel Agrawal is a multi-percussionist incorporating various styles of world percussion into his own unique musical voice.
-Neel performs in a wide range of musical contexts, including fusion, Indian and Western classical, rock, jazz, electronic, hip hop, film scores, and theater.
-Neel currently performs with groups such as Yes Machine, Arohi Ensemble, and Ethnotronika.
+Neel performs with leading musicians in a wide range of musical contexts, including fusion, Indian and Western classical, rock, jazz, electronic, hip hop, film scores, and theater.
 He recently completed a fellowship at the Harvard Library Innovation Lab for his groundbreaking research on African Drumming Laws.

 In 2016, Neel was selected as one of six artists from the U.S. to participate in “Celebrate the Connections”, an intensive urban arts and education tour of India sponsored by the U.S. State Department and the U.S. Embassy in New Delhi, as well as coordinated by Cultural Vistas in New York.
 Group performances in India’s largest cities — Kolkata, Chennai, Mumbai, and Delhi — showcased Neel's ability to integrate a wide range of rhythmic styles forming the backbone of powerful transmedia performances, hip hop dance cyphers, and world fusion compositions between musicians, dancers, poets, and visual artists from different continents.